Do you sometimes…

 Adaptogens help your body and mind adapt to stress.
 When you can resist the harmful effects of stress, you help strengthen your body’s systems and support your nervous system and adrenal health.

-And by regaining balance, you can benefit from both greater energy and endurance and calm and focus!
+And by regaining balance, you can benefit from both greater energy and endurance, as well as calm and focus.

 Researchers have discovered that ashwagandha increases an important antioxidant in your body called glutathione.*

 Glutathione is essential for healthy cell development and your body’s detoxification processes.